 Stages of Culture Shock

 Your student will be excited about this experience!
-He/she will be adjusting to a new environment, new food, new culture, and meeting people from different walks of life!
+They will be adjusting to a new environment, new food, new culture, and meeting people from different walks of life!

 The initial euphoria has faded away.
 Your student may become more irritated and annoyed at why things are done differently abroad.
-He/she may start questioning things such as, “Why are portion sizes so small?” or “Why aren’t there free refills?”
-He/she may want to grab a quick cup of coffee to-go, but the cafe only has dine-in service.
-He/she may feel frustrated and voice these opinions with you.
+They may start questioning things such as, “Why are portion sizes so small?” or “Why aren’t there free refills?”
+They may want to grab a quick cup of coffee to-go, but the cafe only has dine-in service.
+They may feel frustrated and voice these opinions with you.
 Homesickness may start to sink in.
-It is important to remember, however, why he/she initially wanted to study abroad: to experience new things, learn about local customs and traditions.
+It is important to remember, however, why they initially wanted to study abroad: to experience new things, learn about local customs and traditions.
 Sometimes a chat with the program director, a short nap or a refreshing shower is a good way to recharge!

 Humor and Home Phase

 Eventually your student will start to find a balance.
-He/she will adjust and be accustomed to the new culture.
-He/she may even enjoy being able to sit down with their cup of coffee and observe passers-by!
+They will adjust and be accustomed to the new culture.
+They may even enjoy being able to sit down with their cup of coffee and observe passers-by!

 Reverse Culture Shock

-Your student has returned home and he/she may miss how things were done abroad.
-He/she may miss friends and his/her host family.
-He/she may feel as if no one cares about his/her adventures and may feel critical about the home culture.
+Your student has returned home and they may miss how things were done abroad.
+They may miss friends and their host family.
+They may feel as if no one cares about their adventures and may feel critical about the home culture.